muffy37/CollabPatrol/README.md

 ## Installation

-1. Download and place the `CollabPatrol` folder in your `extensions/` directory.
+1. Download and place the `CollabPatrol` folder in your `extensions/` directory (see the releases page).
 2. Add the following line to your `LocalSettings.php`:
    ```php
    wfLoadExtension( 'CollabPatrol' );